 Thanks to its low cost of living, the Phoenix area is home to a number of affordable age-restricted communities.
-Apache Wells, a gated 55+ community about 30 minutes from Downtown Phoenix, has 1,823 homes priced from below $100k up to the mid $300s.
-Residents of this affordable community have access to an 18-hole golf course, a top-notch fitness center, outdoor pool and spa, and more.
+Apache Wells, a gated 55+ community about 30 minutes from Downtown Phoenix, has 1,823 homes priced from the high $100s to the mid $500s.
+Residents of this affordable community have access to an 18-hole golf course, a top-notch fitness center, an outdoor pool and spa, and more.

 Northtown is another great 55+ community in the Phoenix area.
-This community has 281 single-family homes priced from below $100k to the $200s.
-Amenities include a clubhouse, heated outdoor pool, and catering kitchen.
+This community has 281 single-family homes priced from the low $200s to the mid $300s.
+Amenities include a clubhouse, a heated outdoor pool, and a catering kitchen.

 Phoenix’s great weather is a plus for several reasons.
 With around 300 sunny days per year, it’s easy to embrace an outdoor lifestyle and stay healthy.
 And since Phoenix usually sees no more than 9 inches of rain per year, homeowners can look forward to low-maintenance living.
 For those interested in avoiding high heating costs and shoveling snow every winter, Phoenix is the place to be.